 As far as what I do, I’m a journalist who once inspired a murderer.
 You should ask me about that some time.

-More precisely, I am an editor near Charlottesville, Va.
-Before that, I was a reporter and then a copy editor in Richmond, Va.
-Before that, I was in the newsroom I’m in now (long story) after being a copy editor at centralized copy desk in coastal North Carolina.
-Before being a pseudo-resident of the Tarheel State for six months, I spent nearly six years working for two rival papers in Central Virginia.
-I was drawn to the editing side of things while working at my college newspaper, The Captain’s Log.
+More precisely, I am an editor in Charlottesville, Va.
+Before that, I worked at another publication in Charlottesville; was a reporter and then a copy editor in Richmond, Va.; a copy editor at a centralized copy desk in coastal North Carolina; and spent nearly six years working for two rival papers in the Tri-Cities area south of Richmond.
+I was drawn to the editing side of things while working at my college newspaper.

 As for the format of the main blog portion of this, there’s no set theme to it.
 You’ll get anything from general musings about my life to me deciding to have an arbitrary theme for an entire month and short stories and horrible photography and my opinion on parts of the journalism industry.
 Also, you’ll see a haiku or six.
 Updates have been sporadic lately because my life has been a bit boring as I’ve gotten older.
 And I’m too old to write entries about crashing a Halloween party.
 As a consolation, there have been more photos lately because my phone has a decent lens.
 I wish I had full access to an SLR like I used to, though.